 MySQL can become a real issue with database queries taking too long when you lack indexes for the most popular entries or have an improperly configured DB server.
 Furthermore, it also affects theand Magento performance in general.

-In this guide, we assume you already know your database is the real bottleneck of the system and you don’t need to investigate this issue further, you just need actionable steps on how to optimize your Magento MySQL database.
+In this guide, we assume you already know your database is the real bottleneck of the system, so there's no need to investigate this issue further.
+Here we'll discuss actionable steps to optimize the Magento MySQL database.

 1. Remove Useless Entries From Magento Database

-We’ve already mentioned this tip in our Magento Add to Cart slow guide.
-This is a great solution for more than just the Shopping Cart optimization.
+We've already mentioned this tip in our.
+This is a great solution for more than just Shopping Cart optimization.
 Truncating works well for bloated log entries, various system events, comparisons inside the catalog, and some other files you might not really care about.

-Create a backup and then use TRUNCATE command on the following tables:
+Create a backup and then use the TRUNCATE command on the following tables:

-In case you like to automate ALL THE THINGS, take a look at our speed optimization guide where you can find step-by-step instructions on how to install and use a dedicated module that cleans Magento logs via cron once a week.
+In case you like to automate ALL THE THINGS, take a look at our speed optimization guide, where you can find step-by-step instructions on how to install and use a dedicated module that cleans Magento store logs via cron once a week.

 MySQL advantages for Magento:

 MariaDB is more community-focused and works better for users who care more about features than pure performance.
-MariaDB supports a large array of database engines, disk encryption, complex horizontal interconnectivity, and scaling features which could be interesting for large Magento stores.
+MariaDB supports a large array of database engines, disk encryption, complex horizontal interconnectivity, and scaling features which could be interesting for a large Magento store.